 - Yale University

-Ivy League schools are all extremely selective private colleges in the Northeastern United States.
+Ivy League schools are all extremely selective private colleges in the Northeast.
 Also, the Ivy League is the only NCAA Division I athletic conference that doesn’t award athletic scholarships.

-The term Ivy League has become synonymous with extremely prestigious, selective colleges.
-For this reason, many people incorrectly label other prestigious private colleges like MIT and Stanford as Ivy League schools.
+The term Ivy League has become synonymous with extremely prestigious, highly selective colleges.
+For this reason, many people incorrectly label other prestigious private colleges, such as MIT and Stanford, as Ivy League schools.